Linear orders on chainable continua: Introduction

 In our paper we investigate properties of such families of orders and their dependence on choosen sequence of chains and an ultrafilter.
 An alternative method of defining linear orders on chainable continuum $X$ uses representation of $X$ as an inverse sequence of arcs, orders on those arcs and their ultraproduct.

 Let us mention that the idea of considering ultrafilter orders on chainable continua is due to Jakub Różycki.
-According to our knowledge, the study of such orders on chainable continua is a new concept, which hasn’t been studied before.
+According to our knowledge, the study of such orders on chainable continua is a new concept, which has not been studied before.